TheCyberAwarePotatoMan/TheCyberAwarePotatoMan/README.md

-- 👋 Hi, I’m @darren7125265
+- 👋 Hi, I’m TheCyberAwarePotatoMan
-- 👀 I’m interested in planes and simualtions
+- 👀 I’m interested in planes and Cybersecurity
-- 🌱 I’m currently learning life
+- 🌱 I’m currently learning Cybersecurity
-- 💞️ I’m looking to collaborate on simulations
+- 💞️ I’m looking to collaborate on Cybersecurity
 - 📫 How to reach me darrenlueders2@gmail.com

 <!---